Rishikesh5577/Ocean-Plastic-Waste-Detection/README.md

 Add your license of choice (e.g., MIT) or keep private.

+## Dataset

+This project uses the [Ocean Plastics Waste Detection Dataset](https://universe.roboflow.com/abdelaadimkhriss/ocean-plastics-waste-detection-float-plastics/dataset/13) from Roboflow.
+The dataset contains annotated images of plastic waste in ocean and beach environments, which was used to train the YOLO detection model.

 ## Acknowledgements

+- [Ocean Plastics Waste Detection Dataset](https://universe.roboflow.com/abdelaadimkhriss/ocean-plastics-waste-detection-float-plastics/dataset/13) for the training data
-- Ultralytics YOLO for detection models.
+- Ultralytics YOLO for detection models
-- React + Vite for a fast developer experience.
+- React + Vite for a fast developer experience